HL7/capstmt/input/pagecontent/specification.md

 ecosystem.
-Features may be software behaviors that are directly related to FHIR based interoperability, such  as "forces version-aware updates on resources", or they may be more general - such as "passes a testing protocol" (potentially defined using a [[[TestScript]]] - or they may relate to the user interface/experience, such as "the interface complies to a [named national specification]".
+Features may be software behaviors that are directly related to FHIR based interoperability, such  as "forces version-aware updates on resources", or they may be more general - such as "passes a testing protocol" (potentially defined using a [[[TestScript]]] - or they may relate to the user interface/experience, such as "the interface complies to [some named national specification]".

 There is no scope limitation to the kinds of features that might be described, but the intent of this features framework is to describe software behaviors that affect participants in the ecosystem of